MagicPhase/Backwards-DIY-Backplane/README.md

 ## JP4 VBAT.

-The Allen Bradley SBCs CMOS battery is located on the backpkane in favor of a super capacitor on the SBC.
+The Allen Bradley SBCs CMOS battery is located on the backplane in favor of a supercapacitor on the SBC.
 This CMOS battery line is injected through the SBC slot and is in conflict with the PISA spec.
 This CMOS line is powered though a diode from 3.3V and a CR2032 battery (through JP4) located on the backplane.
-This jumper is required for proper CMOS settings and time keeping operation.
+This jumper is required for proper CMOS settings and timekeeping operation.

 ## Important
-Since the Allen Bradley SBC doesn't have a CMOS battery, it will loose its settings if left uninstalled in the backplant once its super capacitor is depleated.
-Upon a fresh install, the SBC may remain non-functional for a piode of time until the super capacitor has been charged.
+Since the Allen Bradley SBC doesn't have a CMOS battery, it will lose its settings if left uninstalled in the backplane once its supercapacitor is depleted.
+Upon a fresh install, the SBC may remain non-functional for a piode of time until the supercapacitor has been charged.
 Once charged you can power cycle the SBC to restore boot function.

 ## PCI Mapper Card